jfk86/qts/WAITLIST_FIX_INSTRUCTIONS.md

-# Waitlist Form Fix Instructions
+# Waitlist Form Fix Instructions - UPDATED

 ## Problem Identified
-The waitlist form submission was not working correctly because:
+The waitlist form was submitting data to the WRONG Google Sheets because:
-1. The form was sending comprehensive data (parent info, children details, madrasah selections)
+1. **MAIN ISSUE**: The Google Apps Script URL in the HTML form was pointing to an old deployment connected to the wrong spreadsheet
+2. **Wrong Spreadsheet ID**: Form was submitting to `1XZ4cnq5_QyRjvu7csEVHsPKabBnarXx5NrEmQU1oVAQ`
+3. **Correct Spreadsheet ID**: Should submit to `1z1sVMI9kR4HS4va3filYdEWbjVS881nLx26qpE3YFu8`

+## Root Cause
-2. The Google Apps Script was not properly handling all the form fields
+The Google Apps Script URL in the waitlist form was hardcoded to an old deployment that was configured with the wrong spreadsheet ID.
-3. The Google Sheets structure didn't match the form data

 ## Solution Implemented